-Element A. Coastal Forest Carbon Management - Pre-Commercial Thinning (PCT)
+Element A. Coastal Forest Carbon Management - Silviculture Pre-Commercial Thinning (PCT) and Commercial Thinning (CT)

 There are two GHG-related benefits for this element.
-The first comes from the beneficial re-use of PCT removals as an energy source, which would offset fossil-based energy use.
+The first comes from the beneficial re-use of silviculture removals as an energy source, which would offset fossil-based energy use.
 The second relates to the additional timber that would be available for use in durable wood products as a result of the PCT activity.
-Information from the TWG indicates that there would be additional timber available following a 70-yr rotation as compared to a BAU scenario where no PCT is performed.
+Information from the TWG indicates that there would be additional timber suitable for carbon durable products available following a 70-yr rotation as compared to a BAU scenario where no silviculture is performed.
 Each of these benefits is addressed separately below.
-For the second benefit, the annual GHG benefit (additional CO_2 sequestered for future timber harvest) is not included in the summary of benefits above, since these reductions will only be realized at the time of harvest (70 years or more into the future).
+For the second benefit, the annual GHG benefit (additional CO2 sequestered for future timber harvest) is not included in the summary of benefits above, since these reductions will only be realized at the time of harvest (70 years or more into the future).